 An employee is entitled to leave from employment for a period in which he/she is entitled to maternity, special maternity, paternity or parental allowance.
 An employee is eligible for child-care leave until the child reaches the age of three.
 Part-time and temporary child-care leave as well as an absence for compelling family reasons also count as family leave.
 An employer may in certain cases refuse to grant part-time child-care leave.

-Under the Employment Contracts Act, the employer is not required to pay wages for the duration of family leave.
-However, many collective agreements specify that wages must continue to be paid during maternity leave and short-term absences due to a child falling ill (temporary child-care leave)
+Under the Employment Contracts Act, the employer is not required to pay wages for the duration of family leave or a temporary absence.
+However, many collective agreements specify that wages must continue to be paid during maternity leave and short-term absences due to a child falling ill (temporary child-care leave).